"Do you know when the kibbutzim system failed?" the old fellow was testing me, on a hot twilit evening in Eugene. I gestured for him to continue.

 From the federal government's point of view, it isn't possible to run a company where everyone is an independent person.
 The IRS forbids it.
 The nominal objective is to prevent abuse of labor.
 Which obviously hasn't worked.
 The true objective is the IRS ensnarement of as many people as possible into the regular corporate payment of income tax.
 The side-effect is that it's very hard for people to stay independently self-employed.

-If such an ad hoc co-op was common currency, it would be put together quickly, for any project, short or long or permanent.
+If such an ad hoc co-op model was common currency, it could be put together quickly, for any project, short or long or permanent.
 It could circumvent the temptation to make ourselves slaves to our own dreams, or to someone else's.
 With government-economic-engineering-pressures out of the way, we could then concentrate on the important work of getting along, for the good of the individual and the community.